 Vice President in Private Wealth Management, Goldman Sachs & Co.

 Ms. Mann is a Vice President in Private Wealth Management at Goldman, Sachs & Co. in New York.
-She has over 25 years of finance and tax experience and today co-leads an Investment Management Team focused primarily on providing solutions for families, business executives, foundations, and endowments.
+She has over 25 years of finance and tax experience and today leads an Investment Management Team focused primarily on providing solutions for families, business executives, foundations, and endowments.
 Ms. Mann joined Goldman Sachs in 2000 From Banc of America Securities where she worked in fixed income.
 Ms. Mann began her career as a CPA with a focus on taxation.
 She is a graduate of Claremont McKenna College and the University of Chicago.
 Ms. Mann serves on the Financial Economics Institute Advisory Board and the Alumni Association Board.
 She has served as an Alumni Trustee on the CMC Board of Trustees and the Advisory Board of Robert Day School.
-She lives in Chatham, New Jersey with her husband Ray and two sons.
-Locally, Ms. Mann is a Win Partner, a group committed to breaking the cycle of homelessness for women and children in New York City.
+She lives in Chatham, New Jersey with her husband, two sons and three dogs.

 Independent Venture Capitalist, Former General Partner of Weston Presidio